-Work-Related Learning
+Work Related Learning

 Functional skills and work-related learning are essential aspects of our curriculum and provision at St Luke's.
 Knowing the importance of communication, personal development and an understanding of the immediate and wider world, our pupils need to apply these to the working world in order to have better chances of thriving.
-Part of our tracking around effectiveness of our curriculum comes through the Gatsby Profiling, which we consistently perform very well with.